SUSE/container-image-rpm-changelog-generator/README.md

 The rpm-python package on the opposite is part of the official repositories both on SLE11SP3 and on SLE12.
-Instead of rewriting the program in python Flavio decided to take a shortcut and reply on the external python program.
+Instead of rewriting the program in python Flavio decided to take a shortcut and rely on the external python program.

 The external program has been wrapped inside of the `RPM::Version` class which maintains the same API of the class provided by ruby-rpm-ffi and ruby-rpm.
 This